 The supporting cast includes Nick Dennis, Horace McMahon, Dayton Lummis, Dan Riss, and Paul Bryar.
 It was filmed by Floyd Crosby.
 For those who don't know, Crosby was the father of rock star David Crosby.

 MAN IN THE DARK has been shown on Turner Classic Movies.
 To my knowledge it has not had a video or DVD release.
+February 2014 Update: This film is now available on a limited edition 3-D Blu-ray from Twilight Time.

 Films directed by Lew Landers which have previously been reviewed at this site: NIGHT WAITRESS (1936), WITHOUT ORDERS (1936), FLIGHT FROM GLORY (1937), THEY WANTED TO MARRY (1937), THE MAN WHO FOUND HIMSELF (1937), DOUBLE DANGER (1938), CRASHING HOLLYWOOD (1938), SKY GIANT (1938), SMASHING THE RACKETS (1938), TWELVE CROWDED HOURS (1939), CONSPIRACY (1939), STAND BY ALL NETWORKS (1942), and THUNDER MOUNTAIN (1947).